-Section 10.554(1)(i)5.a., Rules of the Auditor general, requires that we report the results of our determination as to whether or not the local governmental entity has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific conditions(s) met.
+Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, requires that we apply appropriate procedures and report the results of our determination as to whether or not the District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific conditions(s) met.
 In connection with our audit, we determined that the District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.